LogtalkDotOrg/logtalk3/manuals/sources/userman/inheritance.rst

 of CLOS [Bobrow_et_al_88]_, there is no adequate solution for all the situations.
 Besides, the use of multiple inheritance carries some complex problems in the domain of software engineering, particularly in the reuse and maintenance of the applications.
 All these problems are substantially reduced if we preferably use in our software development composition mechanisms instead of specialization mechanisms [Taenzer89]_.
 Multiple inheritance is best used as an analysis and project abstraction, rather than as an implementation technique [Shan_et_al_93]_.
-Logtalk provides first-class support for composition using :ref:`categories <categories_categories>`.
+Note that Logtalk provides first-class support for composition using :ref:`categories <categories_categories>`.

-Nevertheless, Logtalk supports multi-inheritance by enabling an object to extend, instantiate, or specialize more than one object.
-The :ref:`directives_alias_2` predicate directive can always be used to solve multi-inheritance conflicts.
-It should also be noted that the multi-inheritance support does not affect performance when we use single-inheritance.